7robertodantas/addressbook/README.md

 In order to run locally you must have some [mongodb][mongodb-url] instance running in your machine or in some server that you have access to it from your local machine.

 #### Manually using config files
-You can set your [mongodb][mongodb-url] settings by changing the config file corresponding to the `NODE_ENV`.
+You can set your [mongodb][mongodb-url] settings by changing the config file corresponding to your `NODE_ENV` environment variable.
 By default it will be `config/development`, unless if you had set `NODE_ENV` to something else or are executing the tests, which changes it to `test`.
 After changing the correspondent config file to your environment according to your needs, you should be able to execute the following command and run:

 ```
 npm install